707th Special Mission Group: Organisation

-On 5 February 1982, the unit suffered a devastating blow, when a Fairchild C-123J carrying 47 of its members, along with six Korean Air Force personnel, were killed in a crash while on approach to Jeju International Airport, Jeju, South Korea.
-It was the deadliest peacetime accident the Korean armed forces experienced since the Korean War, with the exception of another Air Force C-123 that crashed into Mt.
-Choenggye on 1 June 1982, killing 53, including 49 commandos and four air force personnel.

 Training

-The recruitment process usually involves conscripts from different branches of the Republic of Korea Armed Forces who apply and try out to become members of the elite force.
+The recruitment process usually involves conscripts from different branches of the Republic of Korea Armed Forces (ROK Armed Forces) who apply and try out to become members of the elite force.
 Others are handpicked by their superiors across the different branches of the military and try out like their applicant counterparts.
 The selection process is very rigorous.
 First applicants will undergo a background check and then undergo a 10-day procedure in which 90% are eliminated.

 All members of the 707th Group are SCUBA Diver or UDT/SEAL's and airborne qualified.
 It is reported that members frequently perform daily calisthenics in the snow and sub-zero temperatures and will swim in freezing lakes without any thermal protection.